STT-121/Celery-and-Fast-API/README.md

 # Install any needed packages specified in requirements.txt
 RUN pip install --no-cache-dir -r requirements.txt

+# Change the working directory to the subdirectory fastapi-celery-project
+WORKDIR /app/fastapi-celery-project

 # Make port 8000 available to the world outside this container
 EXPOSE 8000